You are on: Contributors Page

 Bryan Phillips' web-site is really worth

-a visit, here you will find an evocotive selection of clipper
+a visit, here you will find an evocative selection of clipper

-ship paintings and some very intersting accounts and facts about
+ship paintings and some very interesting accounts and facts about

 maritime history, especially the section on 'rounding the horn'